 I have met some incredible people in many different countries from all over the world with this approach.
 I was able see and hear from people in other cultures and begin to understand what they are going through and what they struggle with.

 Hey, I even met my wife, Andrea, with this method!

 2) Learn With an Online Tutor

 You might be thinking, “This sounds a lot like taking Spanish classes.”

 There is a huge difference here.
 While a class is focused on you and 20 or so odd students (sometimes more, sometimes less), an online tutoring session is 100% focused on you!

-For $10 or less you can get fantastic personalized lessons focused on your Spanish goals.
+For around $10/hour you can get fantastic personalized lessons focused on your Spanish goals.